 Our modern accommodation is conveniently located in Finstown, just off the A965 main Kirkwall to Stromness road.
 This provides good access to transport links to and within Orkney.

-Finstown is a thriving centre, with a shop, post office, pub, art gallery and riding school nearby.
+Finstown is a thriving centre, with a convenience store, post office, chip shop takeaway, food van, hairdresser and a play park nearby.

 The Lodges are a great base for exploring Orkney.
 From here, there is easy access to the Heart of Neolithic Orkney World Heritage site and its archaeological treasures.

 The Lodges are set on the shoreline, with the heather-covered Heddle Hill rising up behind.
 Seals, otters, eider ducks and many wading birds are regularly seen in the area, as well as short-eared owls and hen harriers up on the hill.

 The Cuween Cairn, a Stone Age monument, stands on the hill above Finstown.
 Excavations here uncovered 24 dog skulls, suggesting they had special significance for the Neolithic people.
 The Cairn also commands a wonderful view across the Bay of Firth towards the North Isles – the short walk is well worth the effort!

 The West Mainland has so much to offer within easy reach – lovely walks, sandy beaches, RSPB nature reserves, freshwater lochs for trout fishing, local museums, craft workshops and tearooms.